featurist/coypu-jvm/README.md

 These settings are the default sessionConfiguration.

 ##### Selenium WebDriver
-`coypu.Drivers.Selenium.SeleniumWebDriver` tracks the latest version of WebDriver and supports Firefox, IE (slowest) and Chrome (Fastest) as the browser.
+`SeleniumWebDriver` tracks the latest version of WebDriver and supports Firefox, IE (slowest) and Chrome (Fastest) as the browser.
 Any other Selenium implementation of WebDriver can be configured by subclassing `SeleniumWebDriver` and passing an instance of WebDriver to the base constructor.

 The Selenium Driver is included in the Coypu package.